jeremyc2/Private-Blog-Template/README.md

 # Private Blog Template

+TODO:
+1. Make sure scripts run with Bun by adding `bunx --bun astro ...` if needed

 The fastest way to create private blogs!
 The only accounts you need are Vercel and Google Cloud.
 Minimal vendor lock in.

 - [Astro](https://astro.build/)